oskarhs/AutoHist.jl/docs/src/examples/algorithm_choice.md

 #### Speeding up computations via heuristics

 The ``\mathcal{O}(k_n^3)`` runtime of dynamic programming means that computing the optimal solution quickly becomes computationally prohibitive, even for moderate samples.
-As an example, when doubling the number of samples in the above code snippet to ``n = 1000``, the median runtime increases to ``442\ \text{ms}``, a rougly ``8``-fold increase.
+As an example, when doubling the number of samples in the above code snippet to ``n = 1000``, the median runtime increases to ``442\ \text{ms}``, a roughly ``8``-fold increase.
 To ensure that the code retains good performance even for larger samples, we have implemented a greedy search heuristic which selects a subset of the candidate cutpoints, and the dynamic programming algorithm is subsequently run on this smaller set.
 Adopting the heuristic approach can improve performance considerably, but comes at the cost of no longer being guaranteed to find the optimal solution.
 To showcase the computational advantages of the heuristic approach, we run a benchmark on a normal sample of size ``n = 10^6``.
 ```julia
 n = 10^6
 @benchmark fit(